RonaldoAPSD/Hedge/README.md

 There are a lot of bugs currently that i am working on.

 # Currently Works
-Variables
+Variables,
-For loops
+For loops,
-While loops
+While loops,
 Braches (If, elif, else)

 # Currently Bugged
-Functions
+Functions,
 Lists

 There are more features coming in the future but im mainly focused on getting functions and list/arrays